ds-wook/web-ctr-prediction/README.md

 #### Gauss Rank
 [TBD]
+Routine to rank a set of given ensemble forecasts according to their "value"

 ### Model
 Due to the nature of Tabular data, we devised a strategy to train GBDT models and NN models and then ensemble them.